xingchen-fan/DY_stat_boost/README.md

 As I list in the table previously, we need 7 submissions (10k jobs each) to have one fold of 2017 DY statistics.
 Likewise, 3 submissions for 2016, 4 submissions for 2016APV and 7 submssions for 2018.
 DO NOT submit all these jobs together and you will lose your priority!
 Finish one year at a time and move on to the next year.

 If you finish all the years, congratulations!
 You help us increase the statistics by 1 fold!
-And you can create a sub-folder like `/1fold` in `/YOURDIR` and move all the root files to it, clearing up `/YOURDIR`.
+And you can create a sub-folder like `/1fold` in `/YOURDIR` and move all the root files to it, cleaning up `/YOURDIR`.
 Then you can move on to the next fold.